Frequently Asked Questions About LLCs and Section 199A

 - Multi-member LLCs can be taxed as C corporations, S corporations or partnerships.

 - For single-member LLCs, operating agreements are agreements between these LLCs, their members, and any managers or assistant managers they may have.
-They are useful to their members because, among other things, they can help to prevent veil-piercing.
+They are useful to their members because, among other things, they can help prevent “veil piercing.”

 These protections vary from one LLC act to another.
-However, most acts provide three kinds:
+However, most acts provide three kinds of protection:

 - They provide charging order protections, which limit the remedies of creditors of debtor-members to certain distributions otherwise available to the debtor-members.